 In addition to fluids, the foods you eat can make a big difference in your body’s hydration levels.
 Many types of fruits and vegetables can help you stay hydrated, including watermelons, cucumbers, and citrus fruits.

 If you need to rehydrate quickly, an oral rehydration solution such as Pedialyte or a sports drink can help restore electrolytes in addition to rehydrating your body.
 You can also get a recovery IV therapy near New York may be your best bet.
-This in-home treatment is a convenient way to restore fluids, essential vitamins and minerals, and electrolytes in less than an hour.
+Administered through an IV pump, this in-home treatment is a convenient way to restore fluids, essential vitamins, minerals, and electrolytes in less than an hour.
+The IV pump ensures precise and stable delivery, optimizing hydration and recovery while enhancing safety.

 Your body’s natural sense of thirst is a great way to know if it’s time to grab some water.
 Don’t ignore your body’s signals – drink when you feel thirsty.
 If you notice dark yellow urine, dry mouth, or dizziness, it’s crucial to rehydrate promptly.